 The network shall verify and compare the above information with what is expected, e.g., comparing hashes of MIB/SIBs for reported cells with those of genuine cells using the same hash algorithm used in the UE.

-Editor’s Note: Detailed procedure for network verification of the hashes of MIB/SIBs reported by the UE is FFS.
+To verify the hashes of MIB/SIBs reported by the UE in the MR, the gNB should store the hashes of all broadcasted MIB/SIBs of all cells that belong to the gNB and records the changed time when the MIB/SIBs are modified.

+6.4.2.2 Verification of the MIB/SIBs Hashes

+When the serving cell receives a MR/logged MR with hashes of neighbouring cell MIB/SIBs, the serving cell can report the MR/logged MR to OAM, then the OAM communicates with the corresponding neighbouring cells to do the MIB/SIBs hashes verification; the serving cells also can communicate with the OAM to get the corresponding neighbouring cell’s MIB/SIBs hashes, and verify the reported MIB/SIBs hashes in local.
+The communication between OAM and cells are implementation specific.

-If comparision fails, e.g., the hashes do not match, the network may consider it as a factor to detect the presence of the false base station.
+If verification fails, e.g., the hashes do not match, the network may consider it as a factor to detect the presence of the false base station.

-During handovers, the serving cell may use the above information to decide whether or not to attempt handover of the UE to the reported neighboring cell.
+During handovers, the serving cell may use the above information, i.e., the MIB/SIBs hashes verification result, to decide whether or not to attempt handover of the UE to the reported neighbouring cell.

 6.4.3 Evaluation